Table of Contents

-If you’re in a self-driving car accident, contact Ehline Law and our experienced car accident attorneys today for legal representation.
+Contact Ehline Law and our experienced car accident attorneys today for legal representation if you’re in a self-driving car accident.

 This was the first pedestrian accident by a self-driving vehicle, which resulted in a ban on testing autonomous vehicles in Arizona ever since.
-There was a liability lawsuit filed by the family of the deceased.
+The family of the deceased filed a liability lawsuit.

-A vehicle’s driver is responsible for exerting enough caution while on road to avoid any incidents that may involve pedestrians, cyclists, cars, or any objects.
+A vehicle’s driver is responsible for exerting enough caution while on the road to avoid incidents involving pedestrians, cyclists, cars, or objects.

-When it comes to fully autonomous vehicles or even semi-autonomous, it can get difficult to determine who is at fault considering the vehicle is doing all the driving.
-To prove negligence and have a liability case, there must be a duty of care.
+When it comes to fully autonomous or semi-autonomous vehicles, it can be challenging to determine who is at fault, considering the vehicle is doing all the driving.
+There must be a duty of care to prove negligence and have a liability case.

 The National Transportation Safety Board argued that Tesla needs to ramp up its basic safety features and improve its self-autonomous capabilities.
-This was one of many Tesla autonomous car accidents which brought a lot of scrutiny on the US automaker.
+This was one of many Tesla autonomous car accidents that brought much scrutiny on the US automaker.

-Since the incident, Tesla has further improved the safety features and alerts to reduce the risks of any autonomous vehicle collisions.
-However, without any laws, it might be difficult to place legal responsibility upon autonomous car makers or autonomous technology leaders.
+Since the incident, Tesla has further improved its safety features and alerts to reduce the risks of autonomous vehicle collisions.
+However, we might be challenged to place legal responsibility upon independent car makers or technology leaders.